thunder-engine/thunder-doc/reference/assetconvertersettings.rst

 ----

-.. _api_AssetConverterSettings_d37ea016:
+.. _api_AssetConverterSettings_125c87f3:

  :ref:`ResourceSystem::ResourceInfo<api_ResourceSystem::ResourceInfo>`  **AssetConverterSettings::subItem** (:ref:`TString<api_TString>` & *key*, bool  *create* = false) const

-Returns the resource information for a sub-item identified by *key*.
+Returns the resource information for a sub-item identified by key.

-This method retrieves the ResourceInfo associated with the given sub-item *key*.
-If the sub-item doesn't exist and *create* is true, a new sub-item is *create*d with a generated UUID and the parent's MD5 hash.
+This method retrieves the ResourceInfo associated with the given sub-item key.
+If the sub-item doesn't exist and *create* is true, a new sub-item is created with a generated UUID and the parent's MD5 hash.

 **See also** setSubItem().

 ----

-.. _api_AssetConverterSettings_04b259e8:
+.. _api_AssetConverterSettings_814b3f97:

  :ref:`Variant<api_Variant>`  **AssetConverterSettings::subItemData** (:ref:`TString<api_TString>` & *key*) const